 12.3- Safety Aspects & Permit to Work Requirements

-· All employees involved in the activity shall undergo site HSE induction course before the worksite.
+· All employees involved in the activity shall undergo a site HSE induction course before the work site.

-· Site activities shall be carried out in a safe manner according to the approved “Project Health, Safety and Environment Plan.”
+· Site activities shall be carried out safely according to the approved “Project Health, Safety and Environment Plan.”

-· Commissioning team must follow JLL permit to work system (Internal) and Client LOTO procedures.
+· Commissioning team must follow the Client permit-to-work system (Internal) and Client LOTO procedures.

-· Commissioning team must read and understand and follow the JLL / Client LOTO procedures.
+· The commissioning team must read, understand, and follow the JLL / Client LOTO procedures.

 · Designated permit issuer/receiver or coordinator shall be appointed to control the commissioning area and commissioning works.

-All commissioning & testing personnel will attend a Safety Commissioning Meeting and pre-commissioning safety training before work commencing.
+All commissioning & testing personnel will attend a Safety Commissioning Meeting and pre-commissioning safety training before work commences.

 12.5- Hazards Related to Testing & Commissioning